 Emilia-Romagna is the undisputed kingdom of home-made egg-based pasta, and across the region, there are so many variations of shapes, fillings, and recipes that you’ll hardly eat twice the same dish.

 In Brisighella I discovered the “Spoja Lorda”, of which I had never heard before.
-The ingredients are similar to other filled kinds of pasta, but when the housewives had little time, they would quickly brush the dough with the filling, close it and rapidly cutting it into squares.
-As with “tortellini”, the traditional recipe for spoja lorda is to eat the dumplings in broth, but today they’re prepared with different kind of fillings and often served with melted butter, sage and a generous sprinkle of Parmigiano Reggiano.
+The ingredients are similar to other filled kinds of pasta.
+However, when women had little time, they would quickly brush the dough with the filling, close it, and rapidly cutting it into squares.
+As with “tortellini”, the traditional recipe for spoja lorda is to eat the dumplings in broth.
+Still, today they’re prepared with different kinds of fillings and often served with melted butter, sage, and a generous sprinkle of Parmigiano Reggiano.